To those of you already using social media holidays in your social media marketing plan, we salute you!

 Make sure to write an inspirational quote and remind people of the importance of spending yet another year together.

-What’s great about this one is that it helps create a stronger bond between the company and its followers on Instagram by including a question that followers can answer in the comments.
+What’s great about posts like this is that they help create a stronger bond between the company and its followers on Instagram.

 January 2: Science Fiction Day #ScienceFictionDay

-The second day of January is a day dedicated to science fiction.
+The second day of January is dedicated to science fiction.

 Depending on the niche you're in, you could consider adding a bit of storytelling to your social media content.

-For example, you could start with an engaging science-fiction story in relation to your brand or simply ask your followers what their favorite science-fiction story of all time is.
+For example, you could start with an engaging science-fiction story about your brand or simply ask your followers what their favorite science-fiction story of all time is.

 January 4: Trivia Day #NationalTriviaDay